cestarte/intouch/readme.md

 # In Touch

-A simple communication tracker for people who don't need or want a big CRM.
-This tool started as a weekend project to when I realized I needed a simple way to track the outcome of conversations with clients and vendors.
+A correspondence tracker for people who need a simple way to see who owes them a follow up and who they owe the same.

+This project doesn't aim to compete with any large CRM.
+It's just a simple app driven primarily by my immediate needs.
+Take a look at the [future plans](./future.md) and feel free to send your own suggestions.

 # Important